Inklingo

 How do I practice tongue twisters effectively?

 Start slowly, focusing on correct pronunciation of each sound.
 Gradually increase speed as you become more comfortable.
 Record yourself to track progress, and use our audio examples at different speeds to guide your practice.
+Break longer trabalenguas into 2-3 word chunks and master each chunk before connecting them.

-What's the difference between the Spanish R and RR?
+What''s the difference between the Spanish R and RR?

 Are tongue twisters different in Spain vs. Latin America?